How to offset carbon emissions: a step-by-step guide

 Offsetting is important, but reduction always comes first.
 Establishing clear, science-based targets ensures that your organization aligns with global efforts to mitigate climate change.

-The SBTi provides a framework for companies to set greenhouse gas (GHG) emission reduction targets consistent with the latest climate science.
+The SBTi provides a framework for companies to set GHG emission reduction targets backed by the latest climate science.
 Key components include:

-Long-Term Targets: Organizations should commit to reducing emissions by at least 90% across all scopes by 2050, with the remaining emissions neutralized through permanent carbon removal solutions.
+• Long-term targets: Commit to reducing emissions by at least 90% across all scopes by 2050, using permanent carbon removal to neutralise any residual emissions.

 3. Select a climate project or portfolio

-• Purchase high-quality carbon credits representing emissions reductions or removals from outside their value chain.
+• Purchase high-quality carbon credits from outside their value chain

-To ensure the integrity of carbon credits, the Integrity Council for the Voluntary Carbon Market (ICVCM) has established the Core Carbon Principles (CCPs), which define high-quality carbon credits as those that are:
+To ensure the integrity of carbon credits, the Integrity Council for the Voluntary Carbon Market has established the Core Carbon Principles , which define high-quality carbon credits as those that are:

-Additional: Emissions reductions or removals that would not have occurred without the carbon credit revenue.
+• Additional: Emissions reductions or removals would not have occurred without the carbon credit revenue

-No double counting: Ensuring that the same emission reduction is not claimed by multiple entities.
+• Exclusive: The same emission reduction is not claimed by multiple entities

 Start compensating your carbon emissions with Cawa